Fisayo01/MySql-Project/README.md

 # Data Analysis of restaurant Performance.
-This repository contains a detailed analysis of restaurant performance metrics based on various criteria.
+This repository contains a detailed analysis of restaurant performance metrics based on various criteria using MySql.

 ### The data used in this analysis includes:
 - customers rating
-- order mamounts
+- order amounts
 - Delivery times.

 ### The key analysis performed are: